Green Left (Denmark): Youth wing

-Its youth organization is the Popular Socialist Youth of Denmark.
+The SF's youth organization is the Popular Socialist Youth of Denmark.
 The linked Socialist Popular Education Organisation organizes a yearly political summer meeting for members and non-members in Livø.

 International affiliation

-SF is a member of the Nordic Green Left Alliance and the European Greens.
+The SF is a member of the Nordic Green Left Alliance and the European Greens.
 Between 1979 and 1989, its MEPs sat in the Communist and Allies Group.
 Between 1989 and 1994, its sole MEP was member of the European United Left parliamentary group.
-Between 1994 and 1999, its sole MEP sat in the Green Group.
+Between 1994 and 1999, its sole MEP sat in the European Green Party group.
 Between 1999 and 2004, its sole MEP sat in the European United Left/Nordic Green Left group.
-After 2004 election, SF's sole MEP, Margrete Auken, controversially chose to sit in The Greens-European Free Alliance group.
-SF became a full member of the Global Greens in 2014.
+After 2004 European elections, the SF's sole MEP Margrete Auken controversially chose to sit in the Greens-European Free Alliance group.
+The SF became a full member of the Global Greens in 2014.